At Wildmoor Heath, learning need not take place solely within the classroom.

-The outdoor environment has massive potential for learning.
-We are extremely fortunate to have such rich environments on our doorstep such as the Wildmoor Heath Nature Reserve (91 hectares of rare heathland habitat); our large playing field; EYFS all-year garden and our purpose-built outdoor learning classroom 'The Haven' which includes a wildlife pond.
+The outdoor environment has a massive potential for learning.
+We are extremely fortunate to have such rich environments on our doorstep as the Wildmoor Heath Nature Reserve (91 hectares of rare heathland habitat); our large playing field with Sensory Garden; EYFS all-year garden and our purpose-built Forest-School style outdoor learning area 'The Haven' which includes a wildlife pond.

-Our children and young people’s learning experiences are enhanced by maximising the potential of the outdoors.
-All children participate in a range of progressive and creative outdoor learning experiences which are either part of the national curriculum or promote their emotional well being.
+All children participate in a range of progressive and creative outdoor learning experiences which are either part of the national curriculum or promote their emotional wellbeing.

 Recent activities have included:

-This term, instead of clearing and disposing of the leaves that fall on our car park and playground we have built leaf piles for the children to play with.
+In the autumn, instead of clearing and disposing of the leaves that fall on our car park and playground, we make leaf piles for the children to play with.